bioinformatics-training/intro-machine-learning-2017/docs/06-svm.md

 ## Example - regression
 This example serves to demonstrate the use of SVMs in regression, but perhaps more importantly, it highlights the power and flexibility of the [caret](http://cran.r-project.org/web/packages/caret/index.html) package.
 Earlier we used _k_-NN for a regression analysis of the **BloodBrain** dataset (see section \@ref(knn-regression)).
-We will repeat the regression analysis, but this time we will fit a radial kernel SVM.
+We will repeat the regression analysis, but this time we will fit a linear kernel SVM.
 Remarkably, a re-run of this analysis using a completely different type of model, requires changes to only two lines of code.

 The pre-processing steps and generation of seeds are identical, therefore if the data were still in memory, we could skip this next block of code: